-Assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources at the close of the fiscal year by \$131.4 million (net position), an increase of \$5.0 million or 4.0%.
-This increase in net position is primarily due to increases in assets as a result of operations.
+Assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources at the close of the fiscal year by \$141.2 million (net position), an increase of \$10.4 million or 8.0%.
+This increase in net position is primarily due to increases in assets and reduction of liabilities as a result of operations.

-Operating revenues of \$42.7 million increased by 3.3%, primarily due to an increase in toll revenues (3.4%).
-Operating expenses of \$29.3 million increased by 22.2% primarily due to planned Expressway System preservation and capital maintenance projects.
+Operating revenues of \$43.4 million increased by 1.7%, primarily due to an increase in toll revenues (0.8%) and rental revenues (156.6%).
+Operating expenses of \$25.5 million decreased by 12.7% primarily due to schedule changes in planned Expressway System preservation and capital maintenance projects.